adangert/JoustMania/README.md

 Installation
 ---------------------------

-0. [Download](https://www.raspberrypi.org/downloads/raspbian/) and [Install](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) Raspbian on the micro SD card, this build was tested on the full version of raspian buster.
+0. [Download](https://www.raspberrypi.org/downloads/raspbian/) and [Install](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) Raspbian on the micro SD card, this build was tested on the full version of the raspberry pi OS.
 0. Connect the bluetooth adapters and speaker
 0. Turn on the pi, open a Terminal and run these commands, the pi will reboot on a successful install
 0. If prompted about restarting services select yes